AI Use Cases/Construction

 The AI Solution

-Revenue Institute builds a purpose-built AI extraction engine trained on 50,000+ construction contracts, subcontractor agreements, and change orders.
-The system ingests documents directly from Procore, Autodesk Construction Cloud, Bluebeam, and your email - no manual uploads - then applies a multi-layer neural architecture: first, optical character recognition calibrated for construction document formats (AIA forms, PDF scans, handwritten RFI annotations); second, a fine-tuned large language model that identifies financial and legal risk entities (indemnity caps, payment holdback terms, insurance requirements, prevailing wage triggers, LEED specification penalties); third, a rules engine that cross-references extracted terms against your master contract templates, bid assumptions, and regulatory thresholds (OSHA 29 CFR 1926, local building codes, Davis-Bacon requirements).
+Revenue Institute builds a purpose-built AI extraction engine trained on construction contracts, subcontractor agreements, and change orders - including your own document history.
+The system ingests documents directly from Procore, Autodesk Construction Cloud, Bluebeam, and your email - no manual uploads - then reads them in three passes: first, document recognition calibrated for construction formats (AIA forms, PDF scans, handwritten RFI annotations); second, an AI model that identifies financial and legal risk entities (indemnity caps, payment holdback terms, insurance requirements, prevailing wage triggers, LEED specification penalties); third, a rules engine that cross-references extracted terms against your master contract templates, bid assumptions, and regulatory thresholds (OSHA 29 CFR 1926, local building codes, Davis-Bacon requirements).
 The output is a structured risk summary - not a black box score - that feeds directly into Sage 300 and Viewpoint Vista.

 Automated Workflow Execution